-You reported within the joint submission the registered substance Phosphorodithioic acid, mixed O,O-bis(2-ethylhexyl and iso-Bu and iso-Pr) esters, zinc salts (EC no 288-917-4).
+You reported within the joint submission the registered substance Zinc bis(0,0-diisooctyl) bis(dithiophosphate) (EC no: 249-109-7).
 The substance is registered as Unknown or Variable Composition, Complex reaction products and Biological materials (UVCB Substance).
-It is a zinc dithiodialkylphosphate (ZDDP) consisting of neutral and basic zinc salts as constituents.
+It is a zinc dithiodialkylphosphate (ZDDP) consisting of neutral and basic zinc salts as constituents, which are also UVCB.
 In addition, base oils are reported as constituents.
 The base oils are refined crude oils and UVCB substances.